 Performed in conjunction with a routine dental examination, a professional cleaning can go a long way toward controlling these two common maladies.
 While your teeth are being cleaned, it’s also a good opportunity for Dr. Becker and his staff to screen for developing dental problems such as gum disease or tooth decay.

-Regular teeth cleanings allow our staff to clean the plaque and tartar off your teeth.
+Regular teeth cleanings allow our staff to best address the plaque and tartar on your teeth.
 Plaque and tartar build-up can easily lead to tooth decay, root canals, gum disease, or even tooth loss.

 Patient-Focused Dentistry in Columbia, MD

 Our office is family-oriented offering dentistry for children as well as adults.
 We provide each of our patients with a friendly, personalized and gentle experience.
 If we see signs of instability, we can help you avoid bigger problems down the road with conservative treatment options and techniques to maintain your oral health at home.